outmoded/hapijs.com/lib/tutorials/en_US/routing.md

 The second parameter, `h`, is the response toolkit, an object with several methods used to respond to the request.
 As you've seen in the previous examples, if you wish to respond to a request with some value, you simply return it from the handler.
 The payload may be a string, a buffer, a JSON serializable object, a stream or a promise.

 Alternatively you may pass the same value to `h.response(value)` and return that from the handler.
 The result of this call is a response object, that can be chained with additional methods to alter the response before it is sent.
 For example `h.response('created').code(201)` will send a payload of created with an HTTP status code of 201.
-You may also set headers, content type, content length, send a redirection response, and many other things that are documented in the [API reference](/api#response-toolkit).
+You may also set headers, content type,content length, send a redirection response, and many other things that are documented in the [API reference](/api#response-toolkit).

 The `handler` option must return a value, a promise, or throw an error.

+Note: handlers using a fat arrow style function cannot be bound to any `bind` property.
+Instead, the bound context is available under [`h.context`](https://hapijs.com/api#h.context).

 ## <a name="options" /> Options